MushahidAli2/tech241_IaC_Ansible/README.md

 ## 1. Introduction to Infrastructure as Code (IaC)

 Infrastructure as Code (IaC) is a software engineering approach that involves managing and provisioning infrastructure through machine-readable definition files rather than manual processes.
 It allows developers and system administrators to manage infrastructure using version-controlled, repeatable, and consistent code.
-IaC treats infrastructure as software, enabling teams to manage, configure, and deploy resources more efficiently. test
+IaC treats infrastructure as software, enabling teams to manage, configure, and deploy resources more efficiently. test again

 ## 2. Why Use IaC?